 Can you park on a single yellow line in the UK?
 Well, that depends.

 Sometimes, you can park on a single yellow line, while sometimes, you can’t.
-The rules around single yellow line parking can be confusing to say the least.
+The rules around yellow road lines can be confusing to say the least.
 But if you get it wrong, you’re looking at substantial fines and other repercussions.

 To help you avoid that, this guide breaks it all down for you.
 Learn when can you park on a single yellow line, what to look out for, and how to avoid costly mistakes.
 Stay informed and park with confidence!